Braxi-school/SquadScout/README.md

-It’s a website that helps Scouting troops manage their members, activities, and records easily and efficiently.
+Squad Scout is a website that helps Scouting troops manage their members, activities, and records easily and efficiently.
-It is made by Scouts for Scouts
+Made for Scouts by Scouts